 Legal basis for processing personal data

-Girlguiding must have a legal basis to collect and use personal data, within data protection law there are six legal bases.
-Girlguiding makes use of the most appropriate legal basis when processing different categories of personal data for different purposes.
-The Girlguiding privacy notice states what basis is used and when.
+Girlguiding Anglia must have a legal basis to collect and use personal data, within data protection law there are six legal bases.
+Girlguiding Anglia makes use of the most appropriate legal basis when processing different categories of personal data for different purposes.
+The Girlguiding Anglia privacy notice states what basis is used and when.
 [Link to legal basis for processing within the Fair processing notice]

 Data protection law – an individual’s rights

-Girlguiding respects your following rights as an individual:
+Girlguiding Anglia respects your following rights as an individual:

 The right of access